itod/PEGKitMiniMathTutorial/README.md

 OK, so we designed a grammar for our *MiniMath* language that can be fed to PEGKit to produce Objective-C source code for our parser.

 But we don't just want to parse input, we also want to compute a result.
-The easiest way to do this is to use **grammar actions**.
+This can be accomplished in one of two ways:

+1. Specify a **parser delegate** object when creating your parser.
+Your parser delegate will receive callbacks as the parser matches input.
+1. Add **grammar actions** to your grammar.
 Grammar actions are small pieces of Objective-C source code embedded directly in a PEGKit grammar.

+In this tutorial, we'll use the second option: grammar actions.
 We'll start by adding an action to the `atom` rule:

     atom = Number
     {